 Admission to Holy Communion

 Children of 7 and older who have been baptised and are regular worshippers at the University Church are invited to be admitted to receive Holy Communion.
-Admission to Holy Communion takes place each year on the Feast of Christ the King (usually the last Sunday in November).
+Admission to Holy Communion takes place each year on Trinity Sunday.
 Preparation takes place in Children's Church in the weeks leading up to this Sunday.

-For further information about Baptism, Confirmation and Admission to Holy Communion, please contact the Vicar: firstname.lastname@example.org
+For further information about Baptism, Confirmation and Admission to Holy Communion, please contact the Associate Vicar: firstname.lastname@example.org.